 Cheryl Constance has been with Home Nursing Group (HNG) since 2015 and brings with her over 20 years of experience in medical, surgical and perioperative nursing.
 Cheryl has extensive experience with staff management, clinical governance, quality in health care, and the delivery and management of education programs.

-As Chief Operations Officer at HNG, Cheryl is responsible for all HNG clinical operations, implementing high standards of nursing care and ensuring practices meet all relevant industry benchmarks.
+As Quality and Safety Manager at Home Nursing Group, Cheryl is responsible for all HNG clinical operations, implementing high standards of nursing care and ensuring practices meet all relevant industry benchmarks.
 Cheryl finds one of the most rewarding aspects of her role is assisting people to reach their full potential, whether they are staff achieving career goals, or clients achieving their ambitions of staying in their home and living life to the fullest.

-Prior to her role with HNG, Cheryl was the Operative Theatre Manager at Armidale Private Hospital for 12 years.
+Prior to her role with Home Nursing Group, Cheryl was the Operative Theatre Manager at Armidale Private Hospital for 12 years.
 In addition to ensuring the efficient management of a busy unit, her work with the hospital’s Quality Programme contributed to some excellent results for the hospital under the Australian Council of Healthcare Standards (ACHS) accreditation framework.

 In 2011 Cheryl was nominated for the Ramsay Health Care ‘Clinical Leader of the Year’ and was ranked in the top three finalists.
 Cheryl continues to excel in clinical management and leadership here at HNG, with her sound management practices and principles, to deliver the highest quality of care to our customers.

-Jo enjoys the challenges to adapt as the Age Care industry continues to change and support the team at HNG to assist our clients to remain in their own home for as long as possible.
+Jo enjoys the challenges to adapt as the age care industry continues to change and supports the team at HNG to assist out clients to remain in their own home for as long as possible.